-NEW!
-In April 2017, the Commission directed wireless service providers to implement a wireless public alerting system on their networks: Wireless service providers must join the National Public Alerting System.
+In April 2017, the CRTC directed wireless service providers to implement wireless public alerting capability on their long-term-evolution (LTE) networks: Wireless service providers will be required to participate in the National Public Alerting System (NPAS).

-The map below shows you which FM radio, AM radio and over-the-air (OTA) television stations are broadcasting emergency alerts as of the end of December 2015.
+The map below shows you which FM radio, AM radio and over-the-air (OTA) television stations are broadcasting emergency alerts as of November 2016.